MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/paginated-reports-odbc-support.md

 ---
-title: "Power BI Gateway and Report Builder support for ODBC data sources (Public Preview)"
+title: "Power BI gateway and Report Builder support for ODBC data sources (preview)"
-description: This article spells out how to configure ODBC data sources in the Power BI Gateway, and how to use ODBC data sources in Power BI Report Builder.
+description: This article spells out how to configure ODBC data sources in the Power BI gateway, and how to use ODBC data sources in Power BI Report Builder.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: swgupt